-a) The corrosion addition for steel hatch covers, hatch coamings is equal to the value specified in Table 1.
-For structural members made of stainless steel and aluminium alloys, the corrosion addition t_c is to be taken equal to 0.0 mm.

-b) Renewal thickness
+- a) The corrosion addition for steel hatch covers, hatch coamings is equal to the value specified in Table 1.
+For structural members made of stainless steel and aluminium alloys, the corrosion addition t_c is to be taken equal to 0.0 mm. - b) Renewal thickness t_c : Corrosion addition according to Table 1.

-Structural drawings for hatch covers and hatch coamings complying with this Section are to indicate the renewal thickness, t{renewal} in mm, for each structural elements, given by the following formula in addition to the as built thickness, $t{as-built}$ in mm, If the thickness for voluntary addition is included in the as built thickness, the value may be at the discretion of the Society.
+Structural drawings for hatch covers and hatch coamings complying with this Section are to indicate the renewal thickness, $t{renewal}$ in mm, for each structural elements, given by the following formula in addition to the as built thickness, $t{as-built}$ in mm, If the thickness for voluntary addition is included in the as built thickness, the value may be at the discretion of the Society.

-$$t{renewal} = t{as-built} - t_c + 0.5 \label{eq:trenewal}$$
+$t{renewal} = t{as-built} - t_c + 0.5$